healthcare-and-life-sciences/open-patient-in-epic/README.md

 * Click on *App Launcher* → Search for “OmniScripts”
     * Open the Epic Button OmniScript
+    * If not already deactivated, Deactivate the OmniScript.
+    * Click on the "Open Patient in Epic" Action button
+    * Change the Integration Procedure to EHRConnectDirect_ReceiveCommunication instead of EHRConnect_ReceiveCommunication.
     * To configure different images or labels for the Context, select the Radio Button element in the OmniScript
 ![](/images/image3.png)
 * Click on each option title to configure the label and desired image.